Arkla Terra Property

 The Arkla Terra Property site includes an area where companies operated an underground storage tank refurbishment facility from 1976 until 2006.
 EPA placed the site on the National Priorities List (NPL) in 2009 because of contaminated ground water and soil resulting from facility operations.
 Ground water contamination has affected private water wells.
 EPA, the Florida Department of Environmental Protection (FDEP), and the Hillsborough County Health Department have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
 Hillsborough County has connected properties with contaminated wells to the public water system.

 EPA continues to sample private drinking water wells on and around the site regularly.
-In March 2012, EPA began a short-term cleanup, referred to as a removal action, to begin treating the source of the ground water and soil contamination.
+In February 2013, EPA completed a short-term cleanup, referred to as a removal action.
+The removal action consisted of in-situ thermal treatment of PCE-contaminated soils.
+The contaminated soils were the source of on site and off site ground water,.
 EPA is also continuing site investigations to evaluate the need for more cleanup activities.
-Through monitoring, investigations and ongoing cleanup actions, EPA, FDEP and Hillsborough County continue to protect people and the environment from site contamination.
+Through monitoring, investigations and ongoing cleanup actions.
+EPA, FDEP and Hillsborough County continue to protect people and the environment from site contamination.

 Site Location and Background